moby/moby/docs/userguide/index.md

 *How do I run applications inside containers?*

-Docker offers a *container-based* virtualization platform to power your applications.
+Docker offers a containerization platform to power your applications.
 To learn how to Dockerize applications and run them:

 Go to [Dockerizing Applications](dockerizing.md).